 Literature Review On Interruptions In The Workplace

 Let’s start with the most general and go to the most specific.
 We know from multiple sources that distractions can severely hamper correct interpretations.
 Here are a few of those studies.
-The first study (2) looked at 54 students creating essays with a control group (no interruptions) and two experimental wings (interruptions during outlining or writing the essay).
-The authors found that the number of words and the quality of the work was significantly reduced in the groups with interruptions.
+The first study (2) looked at 54 students creating essays with a control group (no interruptions) and two experimental wings (interruptions during outlining or writing the paper).
+The authors found that writers reduced the word number and quality in the groups with interruptions.

 Another article (3) looked at workers participating in a simulated submarine tracking program.
 In this study, the researchers interrupted the participants for 20 seconds with a blank screen.
 They found that the interruption significantly impacted situation awareness.
 These participants were significantly slower and less accurate in making decisions.

 Next, let’s look at some healthcare studies.
-This is where it gets even more interesting.
-There is a great review paper (4) that looked at distractions in the healthcare environment.
-Two of the most relevant studies discussed in the paper included an article that found that drug dispensing errors increased by 3.42% with interruptions.
-Then, another article showed a relationship between surgical errors and number of disruptions.
+This point is where it gets even more relevant.
+An excellent review paper (4) looked at distractions in the healthcare environment.
+Two of the most pertinent studies discussed in the report included an article that found that drug dispensing errors increased by 3.42% with interruptions.
+Then, another article showed a relationship between surgical errors and the number of disruptions.

-Most specific to us, a paper referencing radiology residents looked at the error rate of reads and correlated the error rate with a number of phone calls in any given hour.
+Most relevant to us, a paper referencing radiology residents looked at the error rate of reads.
+They correlated the error rate with the number of phone calls in any given hour.
 This study showed a correlation of an increased error rate of 12 percent with each additional phone call received on call.
-A conclusion was made that telephone call interruptions may negatively impact on-call radiology resident accuracy (5).
+They concluded that telephone call interruptions might negatively impact on-call radiology resident accuracy (5).

 Applicability To The Radiologist

 So, how applicable is this information to us, the radiologists?
-Well, I think that we should really take these studies to heart.
+Let’s take these studies to heart.
 We know based upon the literature above that distractions are not so great for essay writing, situational awareness, drug dispensing errors, surgical errors, and most importantly, film reading.
 These are activities that have a direct relationship to our daily work.
-Personally, I think, therefore, that these studies are directly applicable to our situation.
+I think, therefore, that these studies are directly applicable to our situation.

 What Do We Do About The Phone Calls?

 Now, this is the million-dollar question.
-We know that it is part of our job to take phone calls, interact with people, and field sticky situations in the midst of our work.
-However, with this information in mind and the knowledge that interruptions cause problems, I think we as radiologists reasonably need to mitigate a number of distractions in the workplace.
+We know that it is part of our job to take phone calls, interact with people, and deal with sticky situations amid our work.
+However, with this information in mind and the knowledge that interruptions cause problems, we as radiologists reasonably need to mitigate many distractions in the workplace.
 What does this mean?

-Well perhaps, we should have systems that allow other employees to field some of the administrative responsibilities.
+Well, perhaps, we should have systems that allow other employees to field some of the administrative responsibilities.
 Radiologists should not be triaging phone calls.
-Administrators should make sure that only the appropriate phone calls get to the radiologist’s desk.
+Administrators should ensure that only the appropriate phone calls get to the radiologist’s desk.

-In addition, we need to be cognizant of the impact of distractions on our work.
-And, we need to make appropriate adjustments.
-If the phone is ringing off the hook and we don’t have administrators to take these phone calls, perhaps, we should not be trying to answer the phone when we are in the midst of reading a case.
+In addition, we need to be mindful of the impact of distractions on our work.
+And we need to make appropriate adjustments.
+If the phone is ringing off the hook and we don’t have administrators to take these phone calls, perhaps, we should not be trying to answer the phone when we are reading a case.
 Instead, we should answer the phone only when we have completed reading a study.